-Now and then, check that the safety belt reminder light, safety belts, buckles, latch plates, retractors, and anchorages are all working properly.
-Look for any other loose or damaged safety belt system parts that might keep a safety belt system from doing its job.
+Periodically check the seat belt reminder, seat belts, buckles, latch plates, retractors, shoulder belt height adjusters (if equipped), and seat belt anchorages to make sure they are all in working order.
+Look for any other loose or damaged seat belt system parts that might keep a seat belt system from performing properly.
 See your dealer to have it repaired.
-Torn or frayed safety belts may not protect you in a crash.
-They can rip apart under impact forces.
-If a belt is torn or frayed, get a new one right away.
+Torn, frayed, or twisted seat belts may not protect you in a crash.
+Torn or frayed seat belts can rip apart under impact forces.
+If a belt is torn or frayed, have it replaced immediately.
+If a belt is twisted, it may be possible to untwist by reversing the latch plate on the webbing.
+If the twist cannot be corrected, ask your dealer to fix it.

-Make sure the safety belt reminder light is working.
-See Safety Belt Reminders ⇔ 99.
+Make sure the seat belt reminder light is working.
+See Seat Belt Reminders ⇔ 73.

-Keep safety belts clean and dry.
-See Safety Belt Care ⇔ 55.
+Keep seat belts clean and dry.
+See Seat Belt Care $\Rightarrow$ 36.

-Safety Belt Care
+Seat Belt Care